 - 2 carrots peeled and diced

 - 2 stalks celery diced

 - 1 teaspoon salt

 - ⅛ teaspoon red pepper flakes just a pinch!

 - 2 tablespoons olive oil

-- Add the tomatoes, tomato sauce and beef stock.
-Increase the heat to high and bring to a boil, reduce to simmer, cover and continue simmer for one hour.
+- Add the fire roasted tomatoes, tomato sauce and beef stock.
+Increase the heat to high and bring to a boil, reduce to simmer, cover loosely and simmer for one hour.